StratonAndre/voice-access-system/README.md

 - Authorized speaker management
 - Audio transcription capability
 - Integration with Arduino for physical door control
+- Using LibriSpeech for testing on a large scale
+- Using google speech to text api from python
 ## Requirements

 - Python 3.x